 How long do SI joint injections last?

 The effect of an SI joint injection depends on the injectable used and the severity of the pathology in the SI joint.
-Generally, we expect a cortisone injection to last a few months and a PRP injection to stay longer.
+Generally, we expect a cortisone injection to last a few months, while a PRP injection is expected to last longer.

 Psoriatic arthritis and SI joint: How can you tell it is psoriatic arthritis vs osteoarthritis?

 Both inflammatory arthritis and osteoarthritis can affect the SI joint.
-However, the treatment of both conditions is different.
-Inflammatory arthritis consists of autoimmune diseases that attack certain joints, such as the SI joint.
+However, the treatment for both conditions differs.
+Inflammatory arthritis encompasses autoimmune diseases that target specific joints, such as the sacroiliac (SI) joint.
 Examples of inflammatory arthritis include psoriatic arthritis and rheumatoid arthritis.

-Generally, we use MRI to help us with the exact diagnosis.
-In inflammatory arthritis, we see inflammation of the middle of the joint with erosions of the joint.
+Generally, we use MRI to aid in the precise diagnosis.
+In inflammatory arthritis, we observe inflammation in the middle of the joint, accompanied by erosions of the joint.
+Rheumatoid blood tests also help.

 Sacroiliac joint pain is a common and under-reported cause of buttock pain.
 You should see a doctor who can diagnose and manage SI joint pain.
 Ultrasound-guided SI joint injections are as good as traditional X-ray-guided injections (but are at least half the price).
 Sometimes, a sacroiliac joint injection is combined with a piriformis injection to get better results.